-According to a survey by American Management Society, around 79% of Americans live on paycheck to paycheck, and around 17% resort to their loved ones for financial help, making employee loans more common.
+According to a survey by the American Management Society, around 79% of Americans live on paycheck to paycheck, and around 17% resort to their loved ones for financial help, making employee loans more common.

 The question is how you support an employee if he or she asks for a loan.
 How you do it responsibly?
 Read on this article to learn what you should consider when granting loans to employees.

 Employee loans are financial assistance provided by businesses to their employees.
-Just like a small business loan, employee loans usually carry interest rate and repayment terms.
+Just like a small business loan, employee loans usually carry interest rates and repayment terms.
 The interest rate includes the administering cost and employer tax liabilities.
 The repayment is made via deductions in employees’ future paychecks.
 These loans are considered an advance on future earnings of the employees.

 Things to Consider When Offering Employee Loans

-Employee loans are being offered as benefit to employees and the employer should have transparent and detail policies and procedures laid out for the loan program.
-Here are few things to consider when creating policies for your employee loan:
+Employee loans are being offered as a benefit to employees and the employer should have transparent and detail policies and procedures laid out for the loan program.
+Here are a few things to consider when creating policies for your employee loan:

 - Creating guidelines and formalizing employee loan program should be your next step.
-This is essential because if you offer loan to one employee, others will ask as well.
+This is essential because if you offer a loan to one employee, others will ask as well.